 \subsection{Iterative construction of an admissible partition}

-A lower bound on the expansion exponent along trajectories of $f$ staying in $I \setminus \Delta$ is provided by Proposition~\ref{prop:expCycle} as the minimum mean weight of cycles in a graph representation of the map $f$.
-We aim at obtaining as accurate a lower bound as possible by constructing a partition that is fine enough so that underestimates of the expansion exponent caused by unsatisfactory refinement of the partition are minimised.
-Since computations with large graphs are costly, we selectively refine a coarse uniform partition, as opposed to choosing a-priori a fine uniform partition of $I \setminus \Delta$.
+Uniform admissible partitions (consisting of intervals of approximately the same size) were mainly considered in \cite{Day2008,Golmakani2020,Golmakani2016,Pilarczyk2020a}.
+We provide Algorithm~\ref{alg:refine} for creating a non-uniform partition that yields considerably better expansion estimates.

-The general idea of our method is to begin with a coarse partition of $I \setminus \Delta$ and then iteratively do the following two steps: (1) apply Algorithm~\ref{alg:Karp} to obtain a cycle $\gamma$ with minimum mean weight, (2) split the partition intervals on $\gamma$ in half in the hope that this cycle was an artefact due to overestimates and it will no longer appear after the increase in accuracy of the representation of the map.
+The key idea of our method is to begin with a coarse partition of $I \setminus \Delta$ and then iteratively: (1) apply Algorithm~\ref{alg:Karp} to obtain a cycle $\gamma$ with minimum mean weight, (2) split the partition intervals on $\gamma$ in half in the hope that this cycle was an artefact due to overestimates and it will no longer appear after the increase in accuracy of the representation of the map.
 By eliminating cycles with low mean weight, this strategy is expected to consistently improve the bounds for expansion obtained in consecutive steps.
-As in every iterative algorithm, we also need a stopping condition.
-We propose to stop the iterations if the desired size of the partition is achieved or no substantial increase in the computed lower expansion bound $\lambda$ is obtained in several steps.
-Note that the latter may happen if the partition elements selected cannot be subdivided further due to having reached the accuracy limit of the representable numbers in use.
+We stop the iterations if the desired size of the partition is achieved or no substantial increase in the computed lower expansion bound $\lambda$ is obtained in several steps.
+We illustrate this process with a specific example in Section~\ref{sec:iterSubdiv}.

-Let $k_0 > 0$ be a relatively small number (e.g. $k_0=10$) that defines the initial partition size.
-Let \(\mathcal{I}^0=\left\{I^0_1, \ldots, I^0_{k_0}\right\}\) be an \(f\)-admissible partition of \(I \setminus \Delta\) consisting of intervals of approximately the same size.
-It can be constructed in the way described in Section~\ref{sec:partUniform}.
-Algorithm~\ref{alg:refine} refines the initial partition selectively by dividing only those elements within the partition that correspond to cycles with the lowest mean weight, as explained above.